ElvisMw/printf/README.md

-Printf project on C programming
+Printf project on C programming.